Cross Gene

 Cross Gene (stylized as CROSS GENE) is a boy band based in South Korea which debuted on June 11, 2012.
-Signed under Amuse Korea, the group debuted as a sextet but currently consists of only three members: Shin, Sangmin, and Yongseok.
+Signed under Amuse Korea, the group debuted as a six member group but currently consists of only two members: Shin and Yongseok.
 Shin is the only member still under their label, Amuse Korea.
 They released their debut mini-album Timeless: Begins in 2012, which peaked at #8 on the Gaon weekly album chart.

 History

 2012: Formation and Timeless: Begins

 On May 26, 2012, Amuse Korea revealed that they would be debuting a multinational group consisting of South Korean, Japanese and Chinese singers.
 Among the members is Shin Won-ho (Shin), an actor who had previously appeared in television dramas and advertisements.
 Terada Takuya, an Amuse model and actor, was also announced in the lineup and upon Cross Gene's debut became the first fully Japanese K-Pop idol.
 The entertainment company explained the meaning behind the group's name, stating that the group would "cross the superior genes of each country to create one perfect group".
 Cross Gene originally consisted of three South Korean members, two Chinese members and one Japanese member.

 On June 7, the group held their first showcase at the Ax Korea concert hall.
 They released their first mini-album Timeless: Begins on June 8.
-Ten days later, a limited edition version of the mini-album was released.
+Ten days later, a limited-edition version of the mini-album was released.
 Timeless: Begins debuted at #9 on the Gaon weekly albums chart, and peaked at #8 the following week.